linssab/XISMuS/README.md

 Xraylib is used to ensure more precise experimental X-rays data are used.
 Its absence will cause XISMuS to use its internal database, which may be outdated and may be missing information for low-Z or high-Z elements.

 ## From Source
-If you rather run it from the source, straight inside your local Python environment interpreter, simply fork or clone the repository.<br>
+If you rather run it from the source, on your local Python environment interpreter, simply fork or clone the repository.<br>
 <br>
 `git clone https://github.com/linssab/XISMuS`<br>
 <br>